whyme35/CI-CD-AWS-Github-Actions-Terraform/README.md

-# CI-CD-AWS-Github-Actions-Terraform
-CICD example with Terraform and GithubActions
+# Static S3 with Terraform and Github Actions

-Deploy a static webpage on S3 using Terraform and Github Actions.
+Deploy a simple static webpage on S3 using Terraform and Github Actions.